 If your fort takes fire, you can repair any piece by highlighting it and pressing down on the right thumbstick on the console or the “F” key on PC.

 Knowing when not to build

-As mentioned, a surprising number of players never seem to build at all.
+As we’ve mentioned before, building isn’t a critical skill, and there’s still a large portion of players who never bother to build in Fortnite at all.
 Perhaps it’s because you have to switch between your weapons and build schematics, and it leaves you momentarily vulnerable.
-In some situations, though, the non-builders are smart.
-Any structure built by a player sticks out like a sore thumb next to a pre-made building.
-If you’re near cover already, such as a building, thick tree, or a group of concealing bushes, you should think twice about building.
+Depending on where you’ve landed, opting to put the tools away may be for the best—player-built structures tend to stick out when you build next to pre-made buildings.
+And if you’ve already got cover, like a pre-made building, trees, or even some bushes, you probably don’t want to take the risk.
 Even in the endgame, if you can hole up in an already-made fortress, it’s usually a better play than fiddling with your supplies.
 This way you can keep all your attention on your surroundings, scope out players, and maybe even destroy a feverishly built fortress belonging to someone else.

 - 9 tips to help you master Fortnite on your smartphone

 - Fortnite to add Joker, Poison Ivy skins; brings back Batman, Harley Quinn